 Blood in the stool is never a symptom of IBS.
 People who have blood in their stool, constant pain, vomiting, weight loss, or who have a fever should see a doctor.
 For other possible causes of these symptoms, refer to our disease articles on Crohn’s disease, ulcerative colitis, and hemorrhoids.

 Making the Diagnosis

 A doctor will get a medical history and perform a physical exam, looking for "alarm" symptoms like fever, bleeding, or drastic weight loss that could be due to something more serious.

 X-rays or lower gastrointestinal endoscopy (using a tube with a tiny camera on the end) may be used to look inside the colon, especially for older individuals.
 Sometimes, abdominal ultrasounds or X-rays of the intestines are done.

 Switching to a high-fibre diet might cause bloating and gas at first, but this usually goes away in a few weeks and can be reduced by making a gradual change to the amount of fibre consumed.
 It’s also important to drink plenty of fluids, particularly water, to prevent or reduce constipation.
-Other people find that avoiding certain food triggers can lessen their symptoms.
+Other people find that avoiding certain food triggers, particularly foods that cause gas, can lessen their symptoms.
 Eating smaller, more frequent meals can also help reduce cramping and diarrhea.

 Your doctor might also suggest talking with a counsellor to learn how to cope better.
 If you experience other symptoms such as anxiety, talk to your doctor on how to manage your condition.

-All material copyright MediResource Inc. 1996 – 2020.
+All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Irritable-Bowel-Syndrome